The Bankruptcy Means Test

-- wages, salary, tips, bonuses, overtime, and commissions
+- Wages, salary, tips, bonuses, overtime, and commissions

-- gross income from a business, profession, or a farm
+- Gross income from a business, profession, or a farm

-- interest, dividends, and royalties
+- Interest, dividends, and royalties

-- rental and real property income
+- Rental and real property income

-- regular child support or spousal support
+- Regular child support or spousal support

-- unemployment compensation
+- Unemployment compensation

-- pension and retirement income
+- Pension and retirement income

-- workers' compensation
+- Workers' compensation

-- annuity payments
+- Annuity payments

-- state disability insurance
+- State disability insurance

 The Means Test: Step 2

-If after deducting all allowed expenses -- actual and standardized expenses -- the debtor's disposable income is enough to pay some portion of unsecured debt in a Chapter 13 repayment plan, then the debtor does not qualify for Chapter 7.
+If after deducting all allowed expenses -- actual and standardized expenses -- the debtor's disposable income is enough to pay some portion of unsecured debt in a Chapter 13 repayment plan, then you do not qualify for Chapter 7.

-Explain Your Special Circumstances If You Fail the Means Test
+Explain Your Special Circumstances if You Fail the Means Test

-File for Chapter 13 Bankruptcy If You Fail the Means Test
+File for Chapter 13 Bankruptcy if You Fail the Means Test

 The plan must include the repayment of mandatory debts, such as priority debts and secured debts, and a portion of debts owed to nonpriority, unsecured creditors.